Migraines have not been shown to cause stroke, but if you have migraine with aura, you have a very slightly higher risk of stroke.

 Understanding migraine and stroke

-Stroke and migraine both happen in the brain, and sometimes the symptoms of a migraine can mimic a stroke.
+Stroke and migraine both happen in the brain.
+Sometimes, the symptoms of a migraine can mimic a stroke.
 However, the causes of the symptoms are different.
-A stroke is due to damage to the blood supply inside the brain, but migraine is thought to be due to problems with the way brain cells work.
+A stroke is due to damage to the blood supply inside the brain, but we are much less certain about what causes migraine.
+Currently, migraine is thought to be due to problems with brain activity affecting nerves, chemicals and blood vessels in the brain.

 The relationship between migraine and stroke is complex.
-The symptoms can sometimes seem similar, and they may share some underlying risk factors.
+The symptoms can sometimes seem similar (see ‘When migraine mimics stroke’ below), and they may share some underlying risk factors.

 Stroke risk and migraine

-If you have migraine with aura, you're about twice as likely to have an ischaemic stroke in your lifetime, compared to those without migraine.
-However, the overall risk linked to migraine is still very low, and you're far more likely to have a stroke because of other risk factors like smoking and high blood pressure.
+If you have migraine with aura, you are about twice as likely to have an ischaemic stroke in your lifetime compared to those without migraine.
+However, the overall risk linked to migraine is still very low, and you are far more likely to have a stroke because of other risk factors like smoking and high blood pressure.

 If you have migraine, your GP or nurse can give advice on reducing your risk of a stroke from any other health conditions you may have, like high blood pressure, diabetes, atrial fibrillation or high cholesterol.
 They can also support you with making lifestyle changes such as stopping smoking, losing weight, healthy eating and exercise.